deluca99emanuele/Mathematical_Logic/README.md

 # Mathematical_Logic
-Exercises from the Mathematical Logic course AA 2022-2023
+Homeworks from the Mathematical Logic course AA 2022-2023